PhD Courses in Denmark

 ECTS: 0.5 for participation / 3.5 for participation with paper presentation

-Registration: Please register via the link in the box no later than 1 August 2025.
-If you would like to participate with paper presentation, please register via the link and submit a short paper by email to jst@teol.ku.dk no later than 1 August 2025.
+Registration: Please register via the link in the box no later than 11 September 2025.
+If you would like to participate with paper presentation, please register via the link and submit a short paper by email to jst@teol.ku.dk in due time.